Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/QUERY-OPERATORS.md

 An Ed-Fi API _should_ support searching capabilities with the possible use of filters, paging, and ordering.
 These are discussed below.
-Information about all supported capabilities, their configurations, and their default values should be available from the API Metadata. <br /><br /> When querying, an Ed-Fi API must use just the property value as the natural key query term, for example rather than schoolResource.schoolId the query term must be ?schoolId=xyz.
+Information about all supported capabilities, their configurations, and their default values should be available from the API Metadata.

+When querying, an Ed-Fi API must use just the property value as the natural key query term, for example rather than schoolResource.schoolId the query term must be ?schoolId=xyz.

 ## Search